Nigeria: Democratic Country Where Security Agencies Replace Audacity With A Whip, Death and Unending Detention

 Criticizing the Military is almost a death sentence in Nigeria where high profile politicians use the agency to muscle anyone who criticizes them for failing to perform or question the whereabouts of the funds meant for life-changing abandoned projects.

-Ekene’s decision to delete his article is out of fear of what the Nigeria military might do to him if the plan is not already initiated.
+Ekene’s decision to delete his article is out of fear of what the Nigerian military might do to him if the plan is not already initiated.

 Security agencies and political elites in Nigeria are very sensitive to criticism.
 The agencies are at their beck and call of the politicians against perceived enemies and activists who summon the guts to call them out on bullcrap.